 In the College of Natural Sciences and Mathematics, we educate our students to be globally engaged citizens and prepare them for professional careers and to pursue advanced degrees in the sciences and mathematics.
 We have a proud history of providing our students with hands-on, laboratory and field-based experiences where our students learn concepts and put these concepts into practice.
 A typical graduate of our science departments will have completed between 500 and 1,000 hours of laboratory or fieldwork.
-We emphasize inquiry-based learning in our programs and work to ensure that our students develop the needed critical thinking skills to excel in the professional workplace or in the pursuit of higher academic degrees.
+We emphasize inquiry-based learning in our programs and work to ensure our students develop the needed critical thinking skills to excel in the professional workplace or in the pursuit of higher academic degrees.
 Our students also receive extensive experience in communicating their ideas, orally and in writing.
 We encourage our undergraduates to work on real world research problems and each semester hundreds of them can be found working side-by-side with faculty mentors in the laboratory or field.

 Our philosophy is rooted in our motto "Exploration by inquiry and learning through discovery".